Lordmzn/pydmmt/README.rst

 Features
 --------

+* Equation based model definition: just write a structured text file (`YAML
+  <http://yaml.org>`_) containing the mathematical equations that
+  define the model.
+Identify entry points as well as expected outputs.
+  It's a piece of cake!

 * External inputs: load data from .csv files.
   Files are identified via the keys of an associate arrays within the field